AumPauskar/cs-notes/java.md

 ```

 ### Inheritance
-Inheritance in programming languages refers to getting all the properties of the parent function plus some more extras
+Inheritance in programming languages refers to getting all the properties of the parent function plus some more extras.
+Note: Multiple inheritance in not supported in Java, however is supported using interfaces.
 ```
 package test;